rob-allison/devart-template/project_posts/2014-03-16-Flower-Growth-Structure.md

 ### Growth coloured by the initial position of the block when first appearing

-Concentric rings produced by this process are ivocative of real petals.
+Concentric rings produced by this process are evocative of real petals.

 ![Growth by position](../project_images/growmrk.png?raw=true "Growth by position")